williamjusticedavis/CPP-video-manipulation-project/README.md

 ├── src/                 # Source code
 │   ├── main.cpp
 │   └── video_processing.cpp
-├── input/               # Input folder (contains the video to be processed) │   └── myVideo.mp4
-└── output/              # Output folder (where processed videos are saved)
+├── input/               # Input folder (for easier use - enter your video here) └── output/              # Output folder (where processed videos are saved)

 ## Build and Run the Application